NikolaySlavov-96/JS-Web-Exam/Readme.md

+Project can be view of on: https://backend.slavo-v.dev/

+This project is development of JS, and using NodeJS, ExpressJS and database mongoDB wtih ODM - mongoose.

-Required variables to run the application
+Required variables to run the application:
 PORT='',
 DB_ADDRESS=''
 DB_USER='',